MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ne-d3d12-d3d12_root_signature_flags.md

 ### -field D3D12_ROOT_SIGNATURE_FLAG_CBV_SRV_UAV_HEAP_DIRECTLY_INDEXED

-The shaders are allowed to index the CBV/SRV/UAV descriptor heap directly, using the `ResourceDescriptorHeap` builtin variable.
+The shaders are allowed to index the CBV/SRV/UAV descriptor heap directly, using the *ResourceDescriptorHeap* built-in variable.

 ### -field D3D12_ROOT_SIGNATURE_FLAG_SAMPLER_HEAP_DIRECTLY_INDEXED

-The shaders are allowed to index the sampler descriptor heap directly, using the `SamplerDescriptorHeap` builtin variable.
+The shaders are allowed to index the sampler descriptor heap directly, using the *SamplerDescriptorHeap* built-in variable.

 ## -remarks